-We invite you to review Volumes I, II, and III and share your comments during the public comment period from August 29 to October 28, 2019.
-We will hold an open house to answer your questions and make a presentation on Sept 25, 2019, at 6:30 at the Olympic Medical Center, Linkletter Hall, 939 Caroline St. in Port Angeles.
+We invite you to review Volumes I, II, and III and share your comments during the public comment period from August 29 to November 26, 2019.
+We held an open house to answer your questions and make a presentation on Sept 25, 2019, at the Olympic Medical Center in Port Angeles.

 Port Angeles Harbor Sediment Study Reports

 Port Angeles Harbor is one of seven Puget Sound bays at the center of the Puget Sound Initiative.
 We used special funding from the Puget Sound Initiative to learn where sediment in the harbor was contaminated and to study the nature of that contamination.

 After the sediment study, we looked further into the sources of sediment pollution and developed a strategy for cleaning up the harbor.

 You can read more about these studies on our harbor-wide projects page.

 North Olympic Peninsula Regional Background Study